microsoft/pxt-arcade/docs/test/skillmap/adventure/adventure1.md

 ``||loops(noclick):on start||`` <br/>
 container already in the workspace.

-- :mouse pointer: Change the text to let the user know the option they get by pressing the (A) button on the console.
+- :mouse pointer: Change the text to let the player know the option they get by pressing the (A) button on the console.